UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ## Bianca's design

-Bianca was designed
+Bianca is an HPC cluster for sensitive data and is designed to:

-- to make accidental data leaks difficult
+- make accidental data leaks difficult
-- to make correct data management as easy as possible
+- make correct data management as easy as possible
-- to emulate the HPC cluster environment that SNIC users were familiar with
+- emulate the HPC cluster environment that SNIC users were familiar with
-- to provide a maximum amount of resources
+- provide a maximum amount of resources
-- to satisfy regulations.
+- satisfy regulations

 !!! info "Bianca has no internet"

-    - Still you can log in, but it is done in two steps!
+    - You *can* log in, but with extra steps
+    - You *can* transfer files, but with extra steps
-    - We recommend the ThinLink web portal, to enable graphics
+    - We recommend using the remote desktop login, see [here](here.md)

+As Bianca is an HPC cluster that should be as easy to use as possible, there are two ways to interact with Bianca: one more visual, the other a command-line environment.
+Both environments are shown below.

+As Bianca has sensitive data, there are constraints on how to access Bianca.
+These constraints can be solved in multiple ways.
+These procedures are shown below.

 ## Prerequisites for using Bianca